 The Civil Justice Council (CJC) is an advisory body which oversees and co-ordinates the modernisation of the civil justice system in England and Wales.
 It was established in 1998 under the Civil Procedure Act 1997.
-This section of the Courts and Tribunals Judiciary web site includes information about the CJC’s working groups, consultations, responses and other documents on a variety of subjects, and annual reports 2003 onwards, and an archive of information about the CJC’s previous work.
+This section of the Courts and Tribunals Judiciary web site includes information about the CJC’s working groups, consultations, responses and other documents on a variety of subjects, annual reports 2003 onwards, and an archive of information about the CJC’s previous work.

 The Civil Procedure Rules (CPR) apply in the Court of Appeal, the High Court of Justice and the County Court in civil cases in England and Wales.
-The Civil Procedure Rule Committee’s section of the GOV.UK portal site includes the current text of the Rules and related Practice Directions are provided here in the Courts section of the Justice portal site.
+The Civil Procedure Rule Committee’s section of the GOV.UK portal site includes the current text of the Rules and related Practice Directions, and information about updates to them.
 There are also pre-action protocols and forms, policy papers and consultations, and information for litigants in person.

 Subscription service.
 Lawtel includes within its Litigator section (one of the “Specialist Areas”) a searchable Civil Procedure database, containing the full text version of the Rules, their Schedules, Protocols and Practice Directions, plus commentary, articles and case law.